GatiAher/gatiaher-hugo/content/projects/Reflecting-on-400-Hours-of-Data-Collection-R-and-D/index.md

 **30-second demo video**:
 {{< youtube id=gtr_1zKshnQ title="STEP Gesture Ring Demo" >}}

-This reflection includes criticisms and creative proposals that may be interesting for faculty developing iterations of STEP-like courses,  engineering students grappling with the process of designing a process, and my future self before I set on my next AR/VR, accessibility, machine-learning, or large integrated software development project.
+This 20-page reflection includes criticisms and creative proposals that may be interesting to faculty developing iterations of STEP-like courses,  engineering students grappling with the process of designing a process, and my future self before I set on my next AR/VR, accessibility, machine-learning, or large integrated software development project.

 <!--more-->